giacecco/bricklink-helper/README.md

 - **I will not be considering parts that are unavailable in their full quantity from at least one of the above BrickLink sellers**.
 Those are particularly rare and will be procured through the more expensive [LEGO “Pick a brick” service](http://shop.lego.com/en-GB/Pick-A-Brick-ByTheme).

-- **I will not be considering shipping costs**, as it is practically impossible to get them in machine-readable format.
-As we are dealing with sellers that are all based in the same country, we can presume that the shipping costs are similar for each order.
-Minimising the number of orders likely implies minimising the shipping costs, although we are not going to address this objective, too.
+- **I will not be considering the real shipping costs**, as it is practically impossible to get them in machine-readable format from BrickLink.
+In their place, I will associate to each order a "virtual", fixed  cost that is the same whatever the seller.
+That will also represent the cost intrinsic into managing an order (making the order, managing the incoming post, checking that the pieces correspond to the order...) and will assure that the algorithm won't excessively fragment the overall order across too many sellers.
+Moreover, as we are dealing with sellers that are all based in the same country, we can presume that the shipping costs are similar for each order.

 - The same seller can offer the same part at different prices.
 For simplicity, **I will be considering the sellers' worst price only**.